EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

 ### Limitations
 - (First of all,)Live Migration is excluded.
 - Set the data replication method aside.
-  --First, focus on the node management method.
+  -　First, focus on the node management method.

 ### Configuration plan